* Euro weak near 3-month low vs dollar on Cyprus problems

 By Anirban Nag

-A Cyprus government spokesman said a plan to levy taxes on bank deposits, crucial for the country to secure financial aid, was unlikely to be approved by parliament on Tuesday.
+The euro was down 0.25 percent from late U.S. levels at $1.2921, but holding above a three-month low of $1.2882 hit on Monday, after a Cyprus government spokesman said a plan to levy taxes on bank deposits was unlikely to be approved by parliament.
 That would push the island closer to a default and a banking collapse that could have repercussions across the euro zone.

-"If the vote doesn't go through, it would lead to another precipitous fall in the euro as worries about a banking crisis will escalate," said Adam Myers, European head of FX strategy at Credit Agricole.
-He expects the euro to drop to $1.27 in coming months.
+"If the vote doesn't go through, it would lead to another precipitous fall in the euro as worries about a banking crisis will escalate," said Adam Myers, European head of FX strategy at Credit Agricole, who expects the euro to drop to $1.27 in coming months.

-Against sterling, which is often bought as a shelter in times of heightened uncertainty in the euro zone, the euro hovered near a five-week low of 85.32 pence hit on Monday to change hands at 85.55 on Tuesday.
+Against sterling, which is often bought as a shelter in times of heightened uncertainty in the euro zone, the euro wallowed near a five-week low of 85.34 pence hit on Monday to change hands at 85.66 on Tuesday.

-Analysts said the unprecedented plan to impose taxes on citizens' savings in Cyprus, announced over the weekend, had rattled savers in larger European countries also burdened by heavy debts, like Spain and Italy.
+Analysts said the unprecedented plan to impose taxes on citizens' savings would unnerve savers in larger European countries and could prompt them to withdraw funds.

-As a result, the more liquid dollar and the Japanese yen, often sought during times of financial instability and economic stress, should remain supported.
+As a result, the more liquid dollar and the Japanese yen, often sought during times of financial instability and economic stress. would remain in vogue.

-The dollar index, which measures the greenback against a basket of currencies, was close to flat on the day at 82.680.
+The dollar index, which measures the greenback against a basket of currencies, was up 0.1 percent at 82.759.

-Expectations are huge for Kuroda to put in place an aggressive monetary policy to try and lift Japan out of deflation and which is likely to weaken the yen.
+Expectations are huge for Kuroda to put in place an aggressive monetary policy which will help lift Japan out of deflation and which is likely to weaken the yen.